thisiseth/esp-matter-devices/doorbell-chime/README.md

 #### Home Assistant

-as of today Home Assistant does not support Matter Chime on the frontend side, however the Matter Server addon does the workaround i use is to directly poke the Matter Server websocket to call the chime play function using a shell command
+as of today Home Assistant does not support Matter Chime on the frontend side, however the Matter Server addon does. the workaround i use is to directly poke the Matter Server websocket to call the chime play function using a shell command

 1. put `chime_play.py` to `/config/scripts/chime_play.py`